How to build the bridge between scientific evidence and relevance for different

 disadvantage in youth to non-scientists

-The training school addresses the need of researchers in the field of inclusion of disadvantaged youth in societies for skills to successfully reach out to other than academic groups, including young people.
+The Training School addressed the need of researchers in the field of inclusion of disadvantaged youth in societies for skills to successfully reach out to other than academic groups, with a focus on communicating with media/newspapers/journalists and reaching policy and practice stakeholders.
+16 participants from 13 countries and 5 trainers from 4 countries worked together to develop these skills.

 Young-in Science Communication print products